stfc/docker-and-gh-actions-for-ml/docs/1-setting-up-git-flow.md

 ```

 !!! info
     To make sure that `git describe` always gives you the correct information on both master and dev branches, there's a slight modification required to the git flow.
 That is, once you've merged dev into the master branch and tagged the release, you should merge back into the develop branch.
+Also, all merges should be done using `--no-ff` which ensures that merges always create a commit.

     What this does is ensure that the tagged commit (i.e. the merge into master) is present on both master and dev, which ensures that git can accurately get the version from both branches.